Xnuvers007/reforestation/README.md

 ⏰ Diperbarui pada:
-- WIB: Jumat, 5 September 2025 18.21.52 UTC
+- WIB: Jumat, 5 September 2025 19.53.03 UTC
-- WITA: Jumat, 5 September 2025 19.21.52 UTC
+- WITA: Jumat, 5 September 2025 20.53.03 UTC
-- WIT: Jumat, 5 September 2025 20.21.52 UTC
+- WIT: Jumat, 5 September 2025 21.53.03 UTC

 Kutipan Inspiratif:
-"Chaos in the midst of chaos isn't funny, but chaos in the midst of order is."
+"Never give up.
+There is no such thing as an ending, just a new beginning."

-Kategori: funny
+Kategori: inspirational